apache/nuttx-apps/graphics/twm4nx/README.txt

     5. Icon drag movement includes logic to avoid collisions with other icons and with the background image.
 That later is an issue.
-The background image image widget needs to be removed; it can occlude a dektop icon.
+The background image image widget needs to be removed; it can occlude a desktop icon.
 We need to paint the image directly on the background without the use of a widget.
     6. More issues with the background image:  It absorbs touchscreen presses without doing anything.
 It should bring-up the main menu menu just as any other region of the background.
-This would be easy to fix, but just replacing the background image widget is the better solution.
+This would be easy to fix, but just replacing the background image widget and drawing directly on the background which is the better solution anyway.
     7. There are a few color artifacts in the toolbar of the CONTEMPORARY theme.
-These look like boards are being drawn around the toolbar widgets (even though the are configured to be borderless).
+These look like borders are being drawn around the toolbar widgets (even though the are configured to be borderless).
+    8. Most Twm4Nx configuration settings are hard-coded in *_config.hxx header files.
+These all need to be brought out and made accessible via Kconfig files
+    9. If you create a window and resize it while the Main Menu is up, you can force things into a bad state by interacting with the Main Menu while resize is in operation.
+   10. Things become buggy after perhaps 10 shell windows have been opened.
+       Most likely, some resource allocation is failing silently and leaving things in a bad state.
+The board I am using has 128Mb of SDRAM so I can't believe that memory is limiting factor.